All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Examples of Ramsey classes

+Clearly no quasi-cycle has a $\ordclass{\mathcal P}$-completion and thus they are the only obstacles.
+We thus conclude that: \begin{claim} $\str{C}$ satisfying our assumptions (given by Definition~\ref{def:localfinite} of a locally finite subclass) has a $\ordclass{\mathcal P}$-completion if and only if it contains no quasi-cycle. \end{claim} Local finiteness is usually shown by giving an upper bound on the size of such an obstacle.
+Here it follows from the observation that $f$ has to be injective on every quasi-cycle because $u_i \leq_C u_{i+1}$ for every $1\leq i< \ell$ and $\leq_{C_0}$ is a linear order.
+We get that $\ell\leq |C_0|$.

+Putting $n(\str{C}_0)=|C_0|$, we can make sure that all structures $\str{C}$ considered by the definition of locally finite subclass contains no quasi-cycle.
+We have thus verified that $\ordclass{\mathcal P}$ is a locally finite subclass of $\ordclass{\Str}(L_P)$ and thereby proved the following theorem.

+\begin{theorem}[\cite{Nevsetvril1984,Trotter1985}] The class $\ordclass{\mathcal P}$ of all finite partial orders with a linear extension is Ramsey. \end{theorem} Another way to prove Theorem~\ref{thm:posets} is to deduce it from Theorem~\ref{cor:acyclic} (\ie{}\ use $\ordclass{\mathcal A}$ instead of $\ordclass{\Str}(L_P)$ as the base Ramsey class).
+The analysis of obstacles in this setting is almost equivalent to the one above.

+Many applications of Theorem~\ref{thm:mainstrong} follow the scheme described here: \begin{enumerate} \item First it is important to understand the completion procedure for the given class. \item Based on the analysis of the completion procedure one can derive the class of minimal obstacles \item Finally the bound on the size of obstacles is given. \end{enumerate} A useful tool in this analysis is also Proposition~\ref{prop:strongcompletion} which shows that instead of completions we can in many cases study strong completions only which are easier to understand.

-By the application of Theorem~\ref{thm:mainstrong} we get that $\overrightarrow{\mathcal P}$ is the Ramsey class. \end{proof} \begin{remark} By the same argument one can also observe that $\overrightarrow{\mathcal P}$ is a locally finite subclass of $\overrightarrow{\mathcal G}$ and thus it is not necessary to use Corollary~\ref{cor:acyclic}.
-We can proceed directly from Theorem~\ref{thm:NR}. \end{remark} \begin{remark} Note that for the local finiteness it is critical to use the linear extension.
-The class of all finite partial orders with free linear order is not Ramsey and moreover it is possible to verify the lift property of $\overrightarrow{\mathcal P}$ and show that the linear extension is actually necessary. \end{remark}
+\begin{remark} Note that for local finiteness it is critical to use the linear extension.
+In fact, the class of all finite partial orders with a free linear order is not Ramsey~\cite{Fouche1997} and it is possible to verify the lift property of $\ordclass{\mathcal P}$ and thus show that the linear extension is necessary. \end{remark}